bobchen48/Writeups/Palo Alto NGFW Engineer/README.md

 2. **Hands-on configuration**: Since I work with Palo Alto professionally, I had hands-on experience configuring Security Policies, NAT, basic administration on Panorama since 2025.

-3. **(Palo Alto NGFW Engineer Datasheet)[https://www.paloaltonetworks.com/content/dam/pan/en_US/assets/pdf/datasheets/education/ngfw-engineer-datasheet.pdf]**
+3. **[Palo Alto NGFW Engineer Datasheet](https://www.paloaltonetworks.com/content/dam/pan/en_US/assets/pdf/datasheets/education/ngfw-engineer-datasheet.pdf)**: I wish I referred to this exam datasheet the first time I took it because it ended up being more helpful than I gave it credit for.
+I will elaborate how I used this later on this blog

 4. CBTNuggets PCNSA & PCNSE by Keith Barker: Since I did not do PCNSA or PCNSE (having only completed a PCCET) before they retired, I figured this would still be a good video series to knock out as part of my initial preparation.
 While I was able to knock out most of PCNSA, I only got through PCNSE partially before putting this course down in favor of the official Palo Alto Learning Platform.
 Regardless, these two courses were still helpful giving me exposure into high-level content idea for some of the NGFW Engineer topics as there was a fair amount of overlap in exam topic between PCNSA/PCNSE and new NGFW Engineer exam

 5. **Udemy Course: Palo Alto Networks Next-Generation Firewall Engineer - Exams by Paweł Krakowiak**: I was initially skeptical of this resource because of the mixed reviews by many test takers had given that it did not adaquetly prepare you for the real exam.
 However, after failing it the first time, I purchased this practice exam course and to my surprise, it revealed big gap in 2 domains I had: SSL/TLS Profile (Certificate Profile, SSL Forward Proxy) & GlobalProtect

-6. **(Wesley Cyber NGFW Engineer Playlist)[https://www.youtube.com/playlist?list=PLltJsgfsuLOit54c49FkjTx2-51S5nVdI]**: Although this playlist is incomplete, I watched the first 3 videos prior to my first attempt and THOROUGHLY gone through the full playlist prior to my 2nd re-attempt.
+6. **[Wesley Cyber NGFW Engineer Playlist](https://www.youtube.com/playlist?list=PLltJsgfsuLOit54c49FkjTx2-51S5nVdI)**: Although this playlist is incomplete, I watched the first 3 videos prior to my first attempt and THOROUGHLY gone through the full playlist prior to my 2nd re-attempt.
 Given that Wes covered most of Domain 1: PAN-OS Networking Configuration, I rate his YouTube series highly valueable being able to watch him configure things hands on

 ## Background and initial preparation ##
 When I first got into Juniper (and as I go through the lessons), I was not only taking notes of the stuff I was learning, but also taking mental notes of the differences I saw beteween Juniper and Cisco.
 Some notable differences I observed were as follows: